OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

 To initiate the rotation process, run the following command:

     ``label_rotation_script.py -o output -i output/printed``

-The rotated puctures are saved in the `output`directory.
+The rotated pictures are saved in the `output` directory.

 6. OCR
 -------